-In 1935, two years after founding the Dayton Philharmonic Orchestra and realizing how much choral music would enhance the Orchestra’s concert programming, Dr. Paul Katz founded the original, all-volunteer Dayton Philharmonic Chorus (DPC).
+In 1935, two years after founding the Dayton Philharmonic Orchestra and realizing how much choral music would enhance the Orchestra’s concert programming, Dr. Paul Katz founded the original, all-volunteer Dayton Philharmonic Chorus (DPO Chorus).
 The work of Charles Wendelken-Wilson, the Dayton Philharmonic’s second Music Director, brought about the DPC’s reorganization as an even more vital part of the Orchestra.
-Former directors of the DPC include Clark Haines, Jeffrey Powell, and Hank Dahlman.
+Former directors of the DPO Chorus include Clark Haines, Jeffrey Powell, and Hank Dahlman.
 In 2022, the DPC appointed Dr. Steven Hankle as its new director.
 The Chorus Manager is Carolyn Sweezy.

 Come and Sing with Us!

 The Dayton Philharmonic Orchestra Chorus is an all-volunteer, auditioned chorus with a decades-long history of choral singing.
 We are a diverse group with members of different backgrounds and occupations who come from all over the Miami Valley!

 - Music of Queen | October 7, 2023

 - Handel Messiah (DPO Chamber Choir) | December 13, 2023

 - Brahms A German Requiem | March 8 & 9, 2024